Autodesk-Forge/Data_Exchange_Samples/4.IdentifyVersionDifference/README.md

 In case of the wall, however, as there are no hierarchical changes made to the wall in question, the subgraph remains the same, but the metadata changes.
 To identify the changes, compare the `autodesk.design:assets.design-1.0.0 ` to `autodesk.design:assets.instance-1.0.0` type assets related to the wall, and see how they change between versions.

-In case of the instance asset related to the wall, you will locate the properties changed from v1 to v2 as follows:
+In case of the asset instance related to the wall, you will find that the properties have changed from v1 to v2 as follows:

 ![](./img/instance_wall_diff.png)

-What you did so far is to manually identify the assets and relationships that changed between the two versions of the Data Exchange, but in what follows, you will see how using snapshot revisions can help spot the graph change in a snap.
+What you did so far was to manually identify the assets and relationships that changed between the two versions of the Data Exchange, but in what follows, you will see how using snapshot revisions can help spot the graph change in a snap.

 ## Snapshots and revisions

-Each exchange will have just one corresponding snapshot, no matter how many times it was changed (how many versions of the exchange item exists in ACC).
+Each exchange will have just one corresponding snapshot, no matter how many times it is changed (how many versions of the exchange item exists in ACC).
 The snapshot can be seen as the pointer to the graph, while snapshot revisions can be seen as the markers or pointers to different states of the graph.

 The snapshot information can be retrieved using the following call: